 This is a great concept to easily meet like-minded people, exchange ideas and experiences, help each other out and experience the city together.

-Although, coliving spaces for digital nomads are a fairly new concept, you can find plenty already.
-Just check out websites such as Digital Nomad House.
+Although coliving spaces for digital nomads are a fairly new concept, you can find plenty already.
+Just check out websites such as Coliving.

 If you want to learn more about coliving spaces for digital nomads, have a look at the linked article that tells you all you need to know.